 - A. Except for an emergency, a teacher will not be disturbed in class, whether by visitors or communications, unless advance notification is given to the teacher.
 The administration shall cooperate with teachers in screening visitors wishing to visit classrooms within their building.
-Administrative supervisory personnel may visit the classroom for professional purposes provided such visits are not so frequent as to disturb the learning environment. - B. Except for emergencies, all intercom announcements shall be made during homerooms or a specially designated period and at such other times as will not interrupt classroom instruction.
+Administrative supervisory personnel may visit the classroom for professional purposes provided such visits are not so frequent as to disturb the learning environment.
+An administrator will not disparage the teacher in front of students. - B. Except for emergencies, all intercom announcements shall be made during homerooms or a specially designated period and at such other times as will not interrupt classroom instruction.
 Scheduled events (e.g., school pictures, hearing tests, etc.) are not considered emergencies.
 Emergency circumstances dictate immediate action. - C. Individual announcements shall be placed in teachers' mailboxes or presented before the instructional period begins.
-If an announcement affects more than one (1) person, the announcement should be given in writing to those concerned instead of orally passing this information. - D. Students should not be called from class except in an emergency or as scheduled for certain school activities as approved by the principal.
-These special interruptions of class instruction should be scheduled and kept to a minimum.
+If an announcement affects more than one (1) person, the announcement should be given in writing to those concerned instead of orally passing this information.